Donella365/Firewall-Micro-segmentation-/README.md

 ## Step by Step

 1. Launched VirutalBox & Downloaded Ubuntu Server ISO
-2. Created VMs in VirtualBox (x3)
+2. Created VMs in VirtualBox (x2)

-      You’ll be making 3 VMs:
+      Made 2 VMs:

          - web-vm
          - db-vm
-         - admin-vm (optional but good for practice)

-      For each VM, do the following:
+      Set the following for the first VM, (cloned this for the 2nd VM)

       a.
 Create New VM
            Name: web-vm (or whatever function)